Prometheus3375/destiny2-verity-solver/readme.md

 # Usage

 1. Open PowerShell in the root of the project you cloned.
-2. There is always a way to make the same 2 people go to solo rooms.
+2. There is a way to make the same 2 people always enter solo rooms.
    Follow [this guide](https://www.reddit.com/r/raidsecrets/comments/1duz6qp/manipulating_who_goes_top_and_bottom_in_the/)
    on how to accomplish that.
 3. Write nicknames of two solo room players as aliases